matehall/Spec-Kit-Course/Spec-Kit-Course/Module-02-Getting-Started/Lesson-04-Prerequisites-and-Installation.md

 - ✅ **macOS** (Intel and Apple Silicon)
 - ✅ **Windows** (Windows 10/11 with PowerShell)

-**You're using:** Windows with PowerShell ✅
+**Check your system:** Verify which OS you're using

-No additional setup needed for OS compatibility!
+No additional setup needed for OS compatibility on supported systems!

 ---